cogu/apx-doc/doc/remotefile.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is used to enable logging mode for the current session.
 It is up to the higher level protocol (like APX) to define what
-really should happen when logging mode is enabled.
+should happen when logging mode is enabled.

 Reference: :doc:`apx_logging`